tkmagesh/Salesforce-IntermediateJS-Nov-2023-2/05-constructor-functions/notes.md

     - this => returned by default
 - There is not syntax difference between a regular function and a constructor function
 - The function name starts with an uppercase (convention)
+- The instance object maintains a reference to the Constructor Function using the 'constructor' attribute

 ```
 function Product(id, name, cost){